wmadden/backbone.syphon/readme.md

 ## Current Limitations

-There some known limitations in Backbone.Syphon, partially by design and partially implemented as default behaviors.
+There are some known limitations in Backbone.Syphon, partially by design and partially implemented as default behavior.

 * You must have a `<form>` within your view's `$el`
 * An input of type `checkbox` will return a boolean value.
 This can be